alexjustesen/docker-speedtest-tracker/README.md

 ### Using

-This image is designed to work as a contained service and separates out the task scheduler and queue worker to separate containers.
+This image is designed to work as a service and separates out the app, task scheduler and queue worker into separate service containers.

 ```yaml
 # docker-compose.yml